rezarffahlevi/resume/content/jobs/Telkomsel/index.md

 url: 'https://www.telkomsel.com/'
 ---

-- Analyze, create, develop, fix bugs, and unit test the Telkomsel ICLIMA (Integrated Compliance Management System) application
+- Collaborate with mentors to analyze and design the Telkomsel ICLIMA (Integrated Compliance Management System) application, which is utilized for managing compliance audit documents.
+- Developed and implemented features, resolved bugs, and conducted unit testing to ensure application reliability and performance.